-&lt;sup>24 Mali EITI Minutes of the 21 February 2019 MSG meeting (February 2019), accessed here in March 2019
+&lt;sup>22 Mali EITI, Minutes of the 20 March 2017 MSG meeting (March 2017), accessed here in March 2019

-Secretariat to consult stakeholders not represented on the MSG, including civil society organisations, companies and development partners on 25 February 2019.
+The draft 2019 work plan was developed by an ad-hoc MSG working group, which met on 21 January 2019.
+The working group included representatives from industry, civil society, government and the Technical Secretariat.
+A review of the minutes of the MSG's 21 February 2019 meeting confirm that the MSG commented on and approved the work plan.
+While there is no evidence that MSG representatives canvassed their broader constituencies in developing the document, the MSG instructed the Technical Secretariat to consult stakeholders not represented on the MSG, including civil society organisations, companies and development partners on 25 February 2019.
 Supporting documentations on these consultations are available on the Mali EITI website.
 Mali EITI plans to adopt a new triennial plan for 2019-2021 in the second half of 2019.